StefanNistor69/TMPS_Labs/lab1/out/production/lab1/Report.md

 ## Conclusions / Screenshots / Results
-&ensp; In crafting this Shoe Store Simulation, I've seen firsthand how the SOLID principles can streamline and enhance software design.
-By using the ShoeFactory for creating shoe instances, I've adhered to the Single Responsibility Principle, ensuring each class does one thing well.
-The introduction of OnlineBuyer and InStoreBuyer interfaces exemplifies the Interface Segregation Principle, allowing for flexibility in purchase methods without burdening the Customer class.
-Overall, these principles haven't just made the code more organized; they've made it intuitive and ready for future growth.
+&ensp; In this car dealership project, a modular and object-oriented approach was adeptly applied to manage various functionalities for both dealers and customers.
+Adherence to the Single Responsibility Principle was evident with each class distinctly managing its own responsibilities, ensuring simplicity and clarity.
+By utilizing interfaces and subclasses, the system embraced the Open/Closed and Liskov Substitution Principles, allowing for seamless extensibility and ensuring type substitutability.
+The implementation of specific interfaces like IStockManager showcased the Interface Segregation Principle, ensuring efficient and meaningful class-method relationships.
+Overall, through a judicious application of the SOLID principles, the project has been sculpted into a robust, scalable, and maintainable system.